sshuttle/sshuttle/docs/manpage.rst

 just pass the path to the file preceded by the `@` character, e.g.
 :option:`@/etc/sshuttle.conf`.

-When running :program:`sshuttle` with options defined in a configuratio file, options can still be passed via the command line in addition to what is defined in the file.
+When running :program:`sshuttle` with options defined in a configuration file, options can still be passed via the command line in addition to what is defined in the file.
 If a given option is defined both in the file and in the command line, the value in the command line will take precedence.